Determination of sterilization residues by ETO according to ISO 10993-7

 FILAB supports you in the determination of ethylene oxide according to ISO 10993-7

-As an expert in the field of trace organic substance analysis, FILAB assists you at every stage of the validation of your industrial processes, particularly sterilization processes.
+As experts in the analysis of trace organic substances, the FILAB laboratory supports you at every stage of validating your industrial processes, particularly sterilization.

-Our specialists have developed specific methods for the determination of Ethylene Oxide and Ethylene Hydrochloride on medical devices, using exhaustive extraction to recover all residues.
-The assay is performed by HS/GCMS (Headspace Injection followed by Gas Chromatography coupled to a Mass Spectrometer).
+Our specialists have developed specific methods for quantifying Ethylene Oxide and Ethylene Hydrochloride in medical devices.
+This method involves exhaustive extraction to recover all residues.
+The analysis is performed using HS/GCMS (Headspace Injection followed by Gas Chromatography coupled with Mass Spectrometry).

 Why should you choose an ISO 10993-7 certified laboratory?